ash0080/gun.doc.cn/DAM.md

 DAM's API allows for swapping in different transport layers (websocket, WebRTC, etc.) in the same way RAD lets you swap out storage layers (disk, S3, IPFS, etc.).

 ## Architecture

+Given some constraints, we are able to prove that optimal mesh topology can be `O(P)` (where P is peers in the network) which is surprising, since for the same constraints, star (centralized) topology is also `O(P)`.
+Ignoring those constraints, mesh topology is about `O(C*2)+1` (where C is connections between peers), which is not good, compared to optimized federated sharded routing can be `O(S)` (where S is the number of subscriptions to a data record, regardless of P).
+This is why [AXE](./AXE) is built on top of DAM, as it opt-in allows for highly scalable incentivized traffic, without violating (it is still compatible with) the underlying P2P mesh topology that DAM accounts for.
+More details, and proof, will be in a later cartoon.

 An explanation of how DAM works was ripped out from a chatroom discussion, [bounty](./Bounty) for anyone who cleans it up and documents it into wiki format: